huashengwang1989/photobook/README.md

 This app is created based on picture files and information that can be extracted from **LittleLives**, which Singapore's PCF Sparkletots Preschool was using for parent-teacher communication and daily trackings.
 LittleLives itself offers functionality of batch photo download for both calendar part (individual months) and activity part (all photos for a period - you need re-organise them to individual activities).

 From 2024 onwards, PCF Sparkletots has switched to a customised app done by **Qoqolo**.
-For activities, you may organise the images in the same way; for calendar, you may need additional script to crawl, rename and organize the images (WIP), if you do not wish to do the tedious job manually.
+For activities, you may organise the images in the same way; for calendar, you may need additional script to crawl, rename and organize the images, if you do not wish to do the tedious job manually.
+See Project [qoqolo-check-in-out-spider](https://github.com/huashengwang1989/qoqolo-check-in-out-spider).

 ## Kick Start